-Hi!
-My name is Rich Harrington and I am an Adobe master trainer.
-Today I am going to be sharing with you new workflows and techniques using Adobe Premiere Pro CS6.
-We've got a lot of cool things to cover because this is a really big release with tons of new features and lots of improvements; both big things and little things.
-Throughout today, we're going to be taking a look at Adobe Premiere Pro on both a Mac and a PC.
-We're going to primarily work on the PC, because I have got a beefier video card, but we have a couple of great announcements about Premiere Pro CS6 that affect the Mac platform only, and we will be looking at that as well.
+(whoosh) - Hi, my name's Rich Harrington and I'm an Adobe master trainer.
+Today I'm going to be sharing with you new workflows and techniques using Adobe Premiere Pro in CS6.
+We've got a lot of cool things to cover because this is a really big release with some new features and lots of improvements.
+Both big things and little things.
+Throughout today we're going to be taking a look at Adobe Premiere Pro on both a Mac and a PC.
+We're primarily going to work on the PC because I have a beefier video card, but we have a couple of great announcements about Premiere Pro 6 that effect the Mac platform only and we'll be looking at that as well.

 Now, going forward we've got a lot of stuff to cover.
 We're going to start off by taking a look at the redesigned user interface.
 What you're going to see here is great options for customization and the ability to really tweak things to make it a more comfortable editing environment.
-We're also going to take a look at the Mercury Engine.
-There is a whole bunch of improvements here including the fact that the Mercury Engine is now easier to run on a Mac.
+We're also going to take a look at the Mercury engine.
+There's a whole bunch of improvements here, including the fact that the Mercury engine is now easier to run on a Mac.
 We'll then jump over to a new companion application called Adobe Prelude.
-Now officially, it is part of the Adobe Production Premium Creative Suite or Master Collection.
+Now, officially it is part of the Adobe Production Premium Creative Suite, or Master Collection.

-However, it has some real world benefits to Premiere Pro, and we're going to be showing you how to use it to prep your assets and then bring them in with Ingest.
-After that, we're going to explore multi-camera editing.
-There are some great new changes here with multi-camera, including a much faster workflow for getting multi-camera set up and the ability to move beyond some of our previous limitations with total number of angles.
-When this is done, we'll explore all new options for trimming.
-Now professional editors will always tell you the power is in the trim and what we're looking at here is the ability to slightly refine our edit points.
+However it has some real world benefits to Premiere Pro and we're going to be showing you how to use it to prep your assets and then bring them in with Ingest.
+After that we're going to explore multi-camera editing.
+There's some great new changes here with multi-camera including a much faster workflow for getting multi-camera set up, and the ability to move beyond some of our previous limitations with total number of angles.
+When this is done we'll explore all new options for trimming.
+Now, professional editors will always tell you the power is in the trim.
+And what we're looking at here is the ability to slightly refine our edit points.

-We've got a better audio mixer with more control, better audio VU meters to actually see what's happening in our program, and just refined overall control.
+We've got a better audio mixer with more control, better audio view meters to actually see what's happening in our program, and just refined overall control.
 One of the other things that's exciting is that the tracks have gotten a lot less confusing when it comes to working with different audio sources.
-We have a new adaptive universal track format that just makes things easier to work with.
-And then finally, we'll explore the RAW video workflow.
-We have of course had support for RED before, the native support for 5K is now rolled in and built in, no extra installation, plus we have the exciting announcement of support for ARRIRAW.
+We have a new adaptive, universal track format that just makes things easier to work with.
+And then finally we'll explore the raw video workflow.
+We've of course has support for Red before.
+The native support for 5K is now rolled in, built in, no extra installation.